UniMath/agda-unimath/src/foundation/universal-property-sequential-limits.lagda.md

         ( is-contr-map-is-equiv (up Y) c')
 ```

-### The universal property of sequential limits is a property
+### The universal property of sequential limits at a universe level is a property

 ```agda
 module _